- Key considerations

 In order to use any given infrastructure project it will need to be included in your container images.
 Unless your Unreal Engine container images already contain these components you will need to write a Dockerfile that extends an existing Unreal Engine container image and installs the desired infrastructure.

-In a scenario where you’re packaging a project for distribution via traditional mechanisms you will most likely start a container using an existing image and run a series of build commands inside that container.
-However, if you’re deploying a packaged project using Docker containers, the entire build process can actually take place within a docker build command that uses Docker multi-stage builds to copy the packaged files into a new container image at the end of the process.
+In a scenario where you’re packaging a project for distribution via traditional mechanisms you will most likely start a container using a development image and run a series of build commands inside that container.
+However, if you’re deploying a packaged project using containers, the entire build process can actually take place within a docker build command that uses a Docker multi-stage build to copy the packaged files into a new container image at the end of the process.
 (In a dual-distribution scenario you can also copy the packaged files from the filesystem of the newly-built container image to the host filesystem and then deploy those files using traditional mechanisms.)

 Writing a Dockerfile for a multi-stage build is quite straightforward:

-The container image that contains the Engine Tools and that will be used for building and packaging the project should be specified in the first
+The development container image that will be used for building and packaging the project should be specified in the first

 FROMdirective of the Dockerfile.